TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 Often, you will face a need to decide when a certain route is rendered or not.
 One use case is authentication, where you may want to render certain routes based on if the user is logged in or not.
 While there are many ways to do so, one of the easiest ways can be to conditionally creating a config for the router.

-But before we do that, let us refactor our routes to a component of their own, so that we can add whatever conditional logic we want, if it exists as a hook (remember, we can't use hooks outside of a react component!).
+But before we do that, let us refactor our routes to a component of their own, so that we can add whatever conditional logic we want, if it exists as a hook (remember, we can't use hooks outside of a React component!).
 Even if you don't have any need for a conditional rendering of routes, it is much neater nonetheless, to have them seperate.
 Create a new `Router.js` component and move your routes to it.

 ~~~jsx
 import { createBrowserRouter, RouterProvider } from "react-router-dom";